barebox/barebox/Documentation/boards/sunxi.rst

-   Currently Barebox cannot boot directly on Allwinner sunxi SoC and can only be used as a secondary bootloader, requiring u-boot to initialize the SDRAM controller and starting the TF-A and optionally Crust.
+   Currently Barebox cannot boot directly on Allwinner sunxi SoC and can only be used as a secondary bootloader, requiring u-boot to initialize the SDRAM controller and start the TF-A and optionally Crust.

 Building barebox second stage